 UTM IP address (or FQDN) used Indicate the public IP address of the IPS-Firewall (or an FQDN associated with this address, e.g., sslserver.company.com) through which clients will be able to contact the SSL VPN server.
 Available networks or hosts Indicate which network and hosts will be visible to clients.
 All packets from the client going towards these networks will go through the SSL tunnel.
-This object can either be a network, machine or group object containing several networks and/or hosts, and can be created directly from this window by clicking on Q The value of this field is Network_internals by default, which makes it possible to connect with all networks protected by the firewall.
-1 NOTE This is only a network routing concept.
+This object can either be a network, machine or group object containing several networks and/or hosts, and can be created directly from this window by clicking on .
+The value of this field is Network_internals by default, which makes it possible to connect with all networks protected by the firewall.
+NOTE This is only a network routing concept.
 Filter rules must be created to allow or block traffic between the remote client network and internal resources.

 Network assigned to clients (UDP) Select a network object, except IP address range or Group objects, which are not accepted.
 Each client that sets up a UDP-based tunnel will be assigned an IP address belonging to this network.
 This network must be different from the one assigned to the clients of TCP-based tunnels.
-The object can be created directly from this window by clicking on Sec. • IMPORTANT To prevent routing conflicts on client workstations during the connection to the SSL VPN, select less commonly used sub-networks for your clients (e.g., 10.60.77.0/24, 192.168.38.0/24, etc.).
+The object can be created directly from this window by clicking on .
+IMPORTANT To prevent routing conflicts on client workstations during the connection to the SSL VPN, select less commonly used sub-networks for your clients (e.g., 10.60.77.0/24, 192.168.38.0/24, etc.).
 Many filtered Internet access networks (public Wi-Fi, hotels, etc) or private local networks use the first few address ranges reserved for these uses (e.g., 10.0.0.0/24, 192.168.0.0/24).
 Network assigned to clients (TCP) Select a network object, except IP address range or Group objects, which are not accepted.
 Each client that sets up a TCP-based tunnel will be assigned an IP address belonging to this network.
 This network must be different from the one assigned to the clients of UDP-based tunnels.
-The object can be created directly from this window by clicking on S. IMPORTANT To prevent routing conflicts on client workstations during the connection to the SSL VPN, select less commonly used sub-networks for your clients (e.g., 10.60.77.0/24, 172.168.38.0/24, etc.).
+The object can be created directly from this window by clicking on .
+IMPORTANT To prevent routing conflicts on client workstations during the connection to the SSL VPN, select less commonly used sub-networks for your clients (e.g., 10.60.77.0/24, 172.168.38.0/24, etc.).
 Many filtered Internet access networks (public Wi-Fi, hotels, etc) or private local networks use the first few address ranges reserved for these uses (e.g., 10.0.0.0/24, 192.168.0.0/24).
 Maximum number of simultaneous tunnels allowed Depending on the size of the network chosen for clients and the model of the firewall, the number of tunnels that can be set up simultaneously will be indicated.
-This number corresponds to the lowest of the two following values: • A quarter of the number of IP addresses included in the selected client network (e.g., 63 for a Class C network).
-Each SSL tunnel takes up four IP addresses.
-The maximum number of tunnels allowed on the IPS-Firewall used.
+This number corresponds to the lowest of the two following values: • A quarter of the number of IP addresses included in the selected client addresses.